akawashiro/jendeley/README.md

-# This README.md is for developpers.
+# This README.md is for developers.
 Please check [jendeley-backend/README.md](jendeley-backend/README.md) if you are user.

-## How to build and test
+## How to build and launch with dummy PDFs
 First, you must clone this repository.
 ```
 git clone https://github.com/akawashiro/jendeley.git